- The leading source for citizen journalism in Winnipeg with accountability and transparency as our mission.

 The introduction of locking vetibule entrances and ID checkpoints at government Liquor Marts in Winnipeg is not only draconian, but a distraction from a larger issue.
+Why did the City of Winnipeg do NOTHING to hold the management accountable, as mobs of robbers became a daily occurance?

 As incidents escalated to between 10- 20 thefts per day (and the media got blamed for reporting on it) I asked Winnipeg city Coun.
 Markus Chambers - the deputy chair of the Police Board - a few questions about the city's relationship to the business of Liquor Marts.